joshuaomolegan/PianoMusicGen/README.md

 # PianoMusicGen
-Piano music generation using an LSTM neural network
+Piano music generation using an LSTM neural network using the MAESTRO dataset from Magenta